CampAndy1995/HTML-and-CSS-Projects-/README.md

 # HTML-and-CSS-Projects-
-new repo-Github assignment for the Automated HTML and CSS Course
+This repo contains all my HTML and CSS Projects
 <html></html>
 </body>
 </body>